 |Separated Water Discharge||316L Stainless Steel or Cast Iron|

 The following is a case study illustrating the use of a food-grade centrifuge for spearmint oil purification.

 Mint oil is a widely used food flavoring agent.
-A wide variety of consumable products such as toothpaste, chewing gum, soap, etc., use mint oil.
+Many consumable products, such as toothpaste, chewing gum, soap, etc., use mint oil.

 Crude mint oil contains moisture.
 This moisture removal is necessary before distillation to make the oil dry.

 Large amounts of water in the oil can cause an unacceptable load on the distillation system.
 Trace amounts of moisture left in the oil lead to quality & shelf-life issues.
 An industrial-scale stainless steel centrifuge is the solution!